hwennnn/RideSharing/README.md

 In addition, the ACL will also **authenticate the bearer token** to ensure the requests are valid and sent from the legitimate microservices server.
 When no or incorrect token is sent, that http request will be blocked, and 403 status code which indicates access forbidden will be sent back.

+**Notes: Different authentication token is used in ACL and general-purpose API backend server.
+In other words, client requests to ACL (internal server) will never be go through.**

 ### React Next.js Frontend

 The frontend is written is React.js with Next.js.
 The frontend simulates the features of ride-sharing platform such as the user login, account creation, profile edit, creating trip, initiating or ending trip, and viewing past completed trips.